Updated June 21, 2021

 - Campers and counselors are required to sleep “head to toe” to maximize space between heads.

-- Only disposable trays, cups, and cutlery will be used.
+- Disposable trays, cups, and cutlery will be used when possible.

 - Campers will sit at the same assigned table with their cabin mates during all meals and worship time while in the pavilion.